northstowekarate/northstowekarate.github.io/faq/index.md

 ## How do I join?

 Please visit [book a class](/lesson-booking/) to find out how to book your first class.
-We are often fully booked so please reach out in advance.
+We are often fully booked, so please reach out in advance.

 ## How do I get a uniform?